-- If the transmission fluid level is low, add the recommended Mitsubishi transmission fluid level noted in your owner’s manual.
+- If the transmission fluid level is low, add your owner’s manual’s recommended Mitsubishi transmission fluid level.

 If the transmission fluid smells burned, it can indicate internal transmission wear or a faulty torque converter.
 Replacing transmission fluid and filter can sometimes fix the problem, but there is no guarantee.

-Do not overfill the transmission fluid level above the maximum mark, as this can cause transmission issues.
+Do not overfill the transmission fluid level above the maximum mark, which can cause transmission issues.
 Mitsubishi’s automatic transmissions are susceptible to transmission fluid levels.
 Low transmission fluid can cause slipping, while high transmission fluid can cause erratic shifting and damage to the transmission’s internal components.

 Should you check the Mitsubishi transmission fluid level with the engine running?